sosedoff/ecsutil/README.md

 ```

 Once `terraform apply` is executed your state file (or remote state) will include
 the `sg_web` output.
-We can referene it in the config:
+We can reference it in the config:

 ```yaml
 # ...